ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-3.md

 ### RecordFormBase

 `RecordFormBase` is the base abstract class used by the record forms.
 It inherits from `ComponentBase`.
-Record forms can be created in several contexts.
-In this application there are three:
+Record forms can be created in several contexts:

 1. As the root component in a RouteView, where the RouteView passes the form the `Id` via a Parameter.
 2. In a modal dialog within a list or other component.
 The ID is passed to the form through a `DialogOptions` class.